Compute Services Quiz

 Correct!

 Essential EC2 components include AMI (operating system template), Instance Type (compute resources), Security Groups (firewall rules), and Key Pair (access credentials).
 Lambda Functions are a separate serverless service.
+Elastic Load Balancers work alongside EC2 instances but are not part of an individual instance’s configuration.

 ✗